Braydon Ennor

 Braydon Maurice Ennor (born 16 July 1997) is a New Zealand rugby union player who currently plays as a wing and centre for in the Bunnings NPC and the in Super Rugby.

 Youth and school

 Ennor was born in Auckland, New Zealand.
 He studied at, captained and represented Saint Kentigern College in rugby, generally playing centre.
 He made the Blues Under 18 Development side in 2014.
 He was the Hamilton House Leader and was awarded The Bruce Palmer Memorial Cup for the Boys Runner-up to the Dux Ludorum as well as The Headmaster's Medal for Service House Leader Hamilton in his final year and St Kentigern.

-After graduating high school, In early 2016, he went to the University of Canterbury on a scholarship for a commerce degree, majoring in Business administration after getting snapped up by the Crusaders Academy side.
+After graduating high school, In early 2016, he went to the University of Canterbury on a scholarship for a Bachelor of Engineering, after getting snapped up by the Crusaders Academy side.
 He represented Canterbury in the Jock Hobbs Memorial National U19 tournament after returning from a 9-month ACL injury in September 2015. after which he went onto represent the Crusaders development team, The Knights in 2017.